retostauffer/python-colorspace/source/articles/color_spaces.rst

   the perceptual axes: hue (dominant wavelength, the type of color), saturation (colorfulness), and value (brightness, i.e., light vs. dark).
-Unfortunately, the three axes in the HSV model are confounded so that, e.g., brightness changes dramaticaly with hue. :cite:`cs-color:Wiki+Webcolors`
+Unfortunately, the three axes in the HSV model are confounded so that, e.g., brightness changes dramatically with hue. :cite:`cs-color:Wiki+Webcolors`
 * :py:class:`HSL`
   (Hue-Lightness-Saturation) is another transformation of (s)RGB that tries to capture the perceptual axes.
 It does a somewhat better job but the